exakat/exakat-docs/Reference/Rules/Functions/WrongArgumentType.rst

 	:og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Wrong Argument Type.html
 	:og:locale: en
 Checks that the type of the argument is consistent with the type of the called method.

-This analysis is valid with PHP 8.0.
+This analysis is valid since PHP 8.0.

 .. code-block:: php